 In this challenging time, every community stands to benefit from an accurate census count.
 The 2020 Census will determine how much funding our schools and public services receive over the next 10 years.
 While New York has made strides in census self-response rates, our work is far from over.
 We must mobilize to improve the cities self-response rate so our communities receive the resources and representation they deserve.
 As trusted messengers, schools can play an active role in urging every student and their family to get counted using their remote learning and communication platforms, and at parent or community virtual meetings.
 Promoting the 2020 Census is an easy way to direct people to something real and tangible they can do to help their communities.
 Money for schools, roads, health care and more are on the line if we don't fill it out.

 The Census is Important

 A complete count, ensures our city gets its fair share of $650 billion in federal funding for Title I programs, Head Start, special education, bilingual education, classroom technology, teacher training, preschool and after-school programs, and school lunch assistance services.
+NYC receives more than $781 million every year in Title I funding for schools thanks to the census, as well as millions for special education grants, for extra supplies, more technology, professional development for staff, and hiring more teachers.
 A full census count also ensures our communities receive enough elected officials to represent and protect our interests.

 The Census is Easy